electricimp/BlinkUpSDK-iOS/docs/html/docs/Install Guide-template.markdown

-To use the BlinkUp SDK, copy `BlinkUp.embeddedframework` to your project directory, drag the framework into Xcode’s organizer window, and add the `-ObjC` linker flag.
+## Swift Package Manager Installation

+1. Open your project in Xcode.
+1. Go to **File > Swift Packages > Add Package Dependency...** and add this repo as a dependency.
+1. Apply your preferred dependency rules.
+1. Ensure that your targets `Build Settings` has `-ObjC` set for `Other Linker Flags`

-## Objective-C Framework Installation
+## Objective-C Framework Installation - Deprecated

 1. Unzip `BlinkUpSDK.zip`.
 2. Drag `BlinkUp.embeddedframework` from the `BlinkUpSDK/BlinkUp` directory to the project organizer in Xcode (Select `Copy items into destination group's folder`).